Revelation 2 – 3

 Sardis: Dead Protestantism

 The Reformation.
-In the dark ages, two critical truths were lost that were later recovered in the reformation: (1) the authority of the scriptures, and (2) salvation by faith.
-(Note that the full extent of justification by faith was not known until much later, because the reformers really didn’t understand justification in its full sense; i.e. our position ‘in Christ’.)
+In the dark ages, two critical truths were lost that were subsequently recovered in the Protestant Reformation: (1) the authority of the scriptures, and (2) salvation by grace alone through faith alone.
+(Note that the full extent of “justification by faith” was not known until much later, because the reformers really didn’t understand justification in its full sense; i.e. our position ‘in Christ’.)
 Sardis is not properly the Reformation, but rather what the Reformation deteriorated into.
-The downfall of the reformation occured when the Protestant churches appealed to the national governments of their day for protection from Rome.
-It became dead formalism.
-They had come out of Catholicism, but Catholicism has not come out of them.
-The reformation of a corrupt system is futile.
+The downfall of the Reformation occurred when the Protestant churches appealed to the national governments of Europe for protection from Rome.
+The move gradually descended into dead formalism.
+Many had come out of Catholicism, but Catholicism did not entirely come out of them.
+In a certain sense, this could be expected, because generally the reformation of a corrupt system is futile.
+Sardis is the form a branch of Christendom took when the life that genuine Reformation-faith had pumped into it was later drained out.
 It is like a dead body with a new face.
-God starts fresh with Philadelphia.
+God starts fresh with Philadelphia, where a specific characteristic was that of making no claims to spiritual greatness.

 CHAPTER 3

 ¶ 1 And to the angel of the assembly in Sardis [‘those escaping’] write: These things saith he that has the seven Spirits of God, and the seven stars: v.1a Greeting and Presentation of Christ.
 The Lord presents Himself as the one who has the “seven spirits” of God.
-Someone might ask, does this contradict the Lord’s teaching in John that there was only “another” Comforter; i.e. one Spirit of God?
+Someone might ask, does this contradict the Lord’s teaching in John that there was “another” (singular) Comforter, and Paul’s teaching that there is “one Spirit” (Eph.
+4:4)?
 No. The “seven Spirits of God” is a reference, not to seven unique Spirits, but to God the Holy Spirit in diversity of character (Isa.
 11:2), because there is only one Holy Spirit (Eph.
 4:4).
 The Spirit of God is the power by which God accomplishes His purposes.
 It represents inward power in contrast to outward forms.
 The “seven stars” represent outward authority.
 Compare with the presentation of Christ to Ephesus.
 Here the emphasis is that Christ is the only one who holds the source of light and power for the soul (in contrast to the national governments).
 They are at His disposal to bless.

 I know thy works, that thou hast a name that thou livest, and art dead. v.1b Rebuke.
 The reformed churches had a name.
 They stood for reality, for separation from corrupt Rome, and for the Word of God.
 But inwardly they were dead.

 4 But thou hast a few names in Sardis which have not defiled their garments, and they shall walk with me in white, because they are worthy. v.4 Commendation of a Remnant.
 The defilement of garments here is not so much the defilement of the flesh (Jude 23), although it perhaps is included, but rather it is the defilement of death; i.e. an outward form with no inward reality.
-A present walk with the Lord Jesus in separation from evil makes us worthy, even now, to walk with the Lord.
-I think this verse speaks of our present privilege of walking with the Lord.
-Then v.5 takes us into the future.
+A present walk with the Lord Jesus in separation from evil makes us able to enjoy fellowship with the Lord even now.
+It seems that this verse speaks of our present privilege of walking with the Lord, then v.5 takes us into the future.

 1. White garments.
-A public reward for walking through this earth in separation from evil.
+A symbol of purity given as a public reward for walking through this earth in separation from evil.

 2. A name not blotted out.
-Many of their names have been blotted out of church registers on account of their faithfulness.
+To be owned as the Lord’s.
+Many of the names of the faithful in Sardis were blotted out of church registers on account of their faithfulness.
 But they would never be blotted out of God’s book of life.
 Mere professors will be blotted out.

 3. A name confessed.
 Although their names might be despised name before men in their own lifetime (Luke 12:8), their names would be honored by the Father in heaven, before the whole heavenly host.